Climb the Iconic Arnolfo Tower

 What to Expect During the Climb

 The journey to the top is as much a part of the experience as the view itself.
+Your ascent begins as you enter through the courtyard of the Palazzo Vecchio, an open-air space that sets the stage for the historic climb.

 • The Stone Gallery: Before you reach the very top, you will walk along the crenelated battlements.
-This "walk of the guards" offers a unique perspective on the defensive architecture of the Palazzo Vecchio.
+This “walk of the guards” offers a unique perspective on the defensive architecture of the Palazzo Vecchio.
+Along the way, certain statues or artworks stand on display stands within the tower or museum, adding to the historical ambiance.

 Essential Safety and Visitor Guidelines